 Key elements for making great espresso

-If you choose to have your espresso ground at Old City Coffee, we will grind your espresso at #4 on a Ditting commercial grinder, an ideal setting for typical home espresso machines.
+If you choose to have your espresso ground at Old City Coffee, we will grind your beans at #4 on a Ditting commercial grinder, an ideal setting for typical home machines.
 In some cases, the ideal grind may be finer (a lower number) or coarser (a higher number).
 You are welcome to specify grind in increments of 0.5.